OfficeDev/outlook-dev-docs/docs/add-ins/get-or-set-the-time-of-an-appointment.md

 # Get or set the time when composing an appointment in Outlook

 The JavaScript API for Office provides asynchronous methods ([Time.getAsync](https://dev.office.com/reference/add-ins/outlook/1.5/Time?product=outlook&version=v1.5) and [Time.setAsync](https://dev.office.com/reference/add-ins/outlook/1.5/Time?product=outlook&version=v1.5)) to get and set the start or end time of an appointment that the user is composing.
 These asynchronous methods are available to only compose add-ins.
-To use these methods, make sure you have set up the add-in manifest appropriately for Outlook to activate the add-in in compose forms, as described in [Create Outlook add-ins for compose forms](compose-scenario.md).
+To use these methods, make sure you have set up the add-in manifest appropriately for Outlook to activate the add-in in compose forms, as described in [Create Outlook Add-ins for compose forms](compose-scenario.md).

 The [start](https://dev.office.com/reference/add-ins/outlook/1.5/Office.context.mailbox.item?product=outlook&version=v1.5) and [end](https://dev.office.com/reference/add-ins/outlook/1.5/Office.context.mailbox.item?product=outlook&version=v1.5) properties are available for appointments in both compose and read forms.
 In a read form, you can access the properties directly from the parent object, as in: